-This assay is based on the sandwich ELISA principle.
-Each well of the supplied microtiter plate has been pre-coated with a target specific capture antibody.
+This assay is based on the sandwich CLIA principle.
+Each well of the supplied microtiter plate has been pre-coated with a target-specific capture antibody.
 Standards or samples are added to the wells and the target antigen binds to the capture antibody.
-Unbound Standard or sample is washed away.
+Unbound standard or sample is washed away.
 A biotin-conjugated detection antibody is then added which binds to the captured antigen.
 Unbound detection antibody is washed away.
 An Avidin-Horseradish Peroxidase (HRP) conjugate is then added which binds to the biotin.
 Unbound Avidin-HRP conjugate is washed away.
-A TMB substrate is then added which reacts with the HRP enzyme resulting in color development.
-A sulfuric acid stop solution is added to terminate color development reaction and then the optical density (OD) of the well is measured at a wavelength of 450 nm ± 2 nm.
-An OD standard curve is generated using known antigen concentrations; the OD of an unknown sample can then be compared to the standard curve in order to determine its antigen concentration.
+A chemiluminescent substrate is then added which reacts with the HRP enzyme resulting in light development.
+The relative light units (RLU) of each well are measured using a luminometer.
+The RLU of an unknown sample can then be compared to an RLU standard curve generated using known antigen concentrations in order to determine its antigen concentration.